Ajai Sanders

-Ajai Sanders (born Angela Marrine Wilson; October 1, 1967), is an American actress and stand-up comedian, best known for her supporting role as Gina Deveaux in the sitcom A Different World from 1991 until the series original ending in 1993.
+Ajai Sanders (born Angela Marrine Wilson; April 24, 1967), is an American actress and stand-up comedian, best known for her supporting role as Gina Deveaux in the sitcom A Different World from 1991 until the series original ending in 1993.

 Biography

 Born Angela Marie Wilson, Sanders grew up in Dallas, Texas.
 She attended Hillcrest High School, graduating in 1985.
 Sanders moved to Los Angeles and began working as a stand-up comic; eventually this work led to what initially was to be a one-time role on A Different World.
 The guest role was expanded after director Debbie Allen proved impressed by the qualities Sanders brought to the character, whose appearances were expanded to five that season and 18 the following season, after which she was added to the show's opening credits.

-Sanders has made guest appearances on the sitcoms Martin, Hangin' with Mr. Cooper, The Fresh Prince of Bel-Air, The Parent 'Hood, The Wayans Brothers, The Jamie Foxx Show, and Moesha.
+Sanders has made guest appearances on the sitcoms Martin, Hangin' with Mr. Cooper, The Fresh Prince of Bel-Air, The Parent 'Hood, The Wayans Bros., The Jamie Foxx Show, and Moesha.
 She also guest-starred in a 2001 episode of the Lifetime show, The Division.
-Sanders had a major role in the independent urban comedy, High Freakquency, in which she was credited as Ajai Richards.
+Sanders had a major role in the independent urban comedy, High Freakquency, in which she was credited by mistake, as Ajai Richards.
 She had a smaller role in the Michael Keaton Christmas comedy, Jack Frost, and also appeared in the 2000 urban independent drama, The Playaz Court.
 She is currently hosting a talk show called Multiple Personalities with Ajai Sanders on Business Bully TV.